keystonejs/keystone/examples/blog/README.md

 ## Next steps

-This project is a bare bones, and doesn't use any of Keystone's advanced features.
+This project is bare bones, and doesn't use any of Keystone's advanced features.
 We encourage you to experiment with the code here to see how Keystone works, become familiar with the Admin UI, and learn about the GraphQL Playground.

 Once you've got the hang of using this project, you can check out the [feature examples](../).